robotology/wb-toolbox/doc/mkdocs/data/install.md

 ## Install using the `robotology-superbuild`

-The [robotology-superbuild](https://github.com/robotology/robotology-superbuild) provides an easy way for users to setup an environment by downloading, compiling, installing all the projects together.
+The @robotology/robotology-superbuild provides an easy way for users to setup an environment by downloading, compiling, installing all the projects together.

 Follow the [superbuild installation instructions](https://github.com/robotology/robotology-superbuild/#installation) and enable the `ROBOTOLOGY_ENABLE_DYNAMICS` profile.

 The configuration should be straightforward.
-Setup your `$HOME/.bashrc` file sourcing the `setup.sh` script as described in [Configure your environment](https://github.com/robotology/robotology-superbuild/#configure-your-environment).
+Setup your `#!sh $HOME/.bashrc` file sourcing the `setup.sh` script as described in [Configure your environment](https://github.com/robotology/robotology-superbuild/#configure-your-environment).